 My name is Clare, and I was born in London in the UK in 1982.
 I moved to Co.
-Wicklow in Ireland in 1997, and now live in the lovely coastal town of Dun Laoghaire, Dublin.
-I love to travel, meet new people, design things – flipping apartments and creating websites being the latest creative design projects I’ve had a go at.
+Wicklow in Ireland in 1997, and now live in the lovely coastal town of Glasthule, Dublin.
+I love to travel, meet new people, design things – flipping properties and creating websites being the latest creative design projects I’ve had a go at.
 I worked in insurance for many years, but it wasn’t for me.
-After losing 4 stone, I gradually became interested in health and wellbeing as something I wanted to pursue as a job, so my current goal is to study to become a Nutrition & Health Coach.
+After losing 4 stone, I gradually became interested in health and well-being as something I wanted to pursue as a job, so my current goal is to study to become a Nutrition & Health Coach.

 To cut a long story short to the present day, I have come to a major realisation – I was not healthy.
 I had severe hormone imbalance, gut health problems, musculoskeletal imbalances, chronic sinus and ear infections, and I tested positive for Lyme antibodies – my immune system was battered.
 All this had fed into the chronic pelvic pain, I was like a ticking time bomb.
 According to Western Medicine, the condition I have – “Interstitial Cystitis” or “IC”, is incurable.
 I don’t believe that – I’ve come across too many people who have recovered, who are now leading healthy and happy lives.
 I’m about 70% there myself, working my way through the root causes mentioned above, and taking a holistic viewpoint by improving my overall health.
-I’m also slowly working my way through my bucket list and doing silly things like getting a tattoo.
-I’m sure I’ll get around to skydiving, but not til I’m fully recovered!
+I’m also slowly working my way through my bucket list and doing silly things like getting a tattoo (a tiny one, I’m too much of a wuss!)